Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 **3. Edit Initializing variables.**

-unit_transform_acc : Constant for LSB to N/m^2
+unit_transform_acc : Converting constant for LSB to N/m^2

-unit_transform_gyro : Constant for LSB to rad/s
+unit_transform_gyro : Converting constant for LSB to rad/s

 Gyro_Compen_k : 1\~k'th data will be used for gyro compensation.
 I recommend 30